kayumbamarivia/ultimate-rn-mobile-template/README.md

-This are both backend and frontent for my ultimate application.
+This repository contains of both backend and frontent for my ultimate application.